Skip to content

 https://idp.example.org/sso/SingleSignOnService?SAMLRequest=www&SigAlg=xxx&RelayState=yyy&Signature=zzz

-All the corresponding values are URL-encoded.
-Signature is already Base64-encoded and the deflated SAMLRequest should be Base64-encoded.
+All parameter values are URL-encoded.
+Signature is base64-encoded, and the deflated SAMLRequest is also base64-encoded.

 javascript